 3200, Abuse and Neglect Reporting

-Texas Health and Human Services agencies may only provide funds to contractors and providers who show good faith efforts to comply with all child abuse reporting guidelines and requirements set forth in Chapter 261 of the Texas Family Code.
+Texas Health and Human Services agencies may only provide funds to contractors and providers who show good faith efforts to comply with all child abuse reporting guidelines and requirements in Chapter 261 of the Texas Family Code.

 3210 Child Abuse Reporting, Compliance and Monitoring